FlowingCode/WorldcupStats/README.md

 # Demo Application: World Cup Rusia 2018 stats

-This project is a demo application that displays statistical data from the Football World Cup that is taking place in Russia
+This project is a demo application that displays statistical data from the Football World Cup that is taking place in Qatar 2020

 Import the project to the IDE of your choosing as a Maven project.